 We do NOT sell or disclose your personal information to others for the purpose of allowing them to direct market their products and services.

 There are some matters to which this policy does not apply.
-These are referred to below (see section 7).
+These are referred to in section 7.

 - your name, address and contact details;